 In the games same as the van

-Now, if you played hide and seek and had a ‘best hide out,’ you’d understand this kind of crowding.
+Now, if you played hide and seek and had a ‘best hide out’, where every ninja would pondo, you will understand this kind of crowding.
 The kind I experienced in a matatu few months ago.

-I was in this kind of vehicles we often termed as unroadworthy but still see them ply our routes.
-Nothing was particularly strange with this one; from the crudely fitted body, the missing side mirrors, the broken headlights, dark exhausts, window panes that wouldn’t open, and a lousy tout.
+I was in one of vehicles we often termed as unroadworthy but still see them ply our routes.
+Nothing was particularly strange with this one: from the crudely fitted body, the missing side mirrors, the broken headlights, dark exhausts, window panes that wouldn’t open, and a lousy tout.

-Unfortunately, when aboard, the tout would deny anything ‘ his guy’ had agreed with you and demand a totally different amount.
+Unfortunately, when aboard, the tout would deny anything ‘mtu wake’ had agreed with you and demand a totally different amount.
 In short, the touts had a tendency of kuruka watu.
 Some folks got used to them, or perhaps they feared the confrontations, but not me.

-That day, I did not pay him anything more.
-There were also two women who seemingly did not like the tout and I rallied their support.
-Being younger, the tout saw it would have been silly to argue with noisy ladies all jeering at him and left me alone.
+That day, I did not pay him any cents more.
+There were also these two women who seemingly did not like the tout and I rallied their support.
+Being younger, were I alone, angenirarua but I had a batallion.
+The tout obviously saw it pointless arguing with noisy ladies all jeering at him and left me alone.
 In short I had watetezi.
 Perhaps you will feel that lucky someday.

 But the unfortunate happened – a fart.
-The worst you could ever expect besides the sweat and filthy body odors.
-It was like being locked in an ammonia tank.
+The worst you could ever expect besides the sweat and filthy bodily odors.
+It was like being locked in a hot unventilated tank slowly being filled with ammonia gas.
 My friend Kizito knew how to deploy this tactic back in the days in order to chase us away from a hideout – also for another gain.

-You’ll probably get ‘tapoed’ (originally tapped; now a slang) when making your escape which meant he had to hide longer.
+You’ll probably get tapoed (originally tapped; now a dialect slang) when making your escape.
+Being tapped meant an end for you in the game while he would get to hide longer.
 But in a van with permanently closed windows where would I go?
 I remembered Kizito’s silly grin after he did his stuff, and cursed imagining he was looking at me now.

 Older people with tabia mbaya

-From what I observed that day, there are some tings the orgies tat would make you disrespect their ages.
+From what I observed that day, there are some things the orgies do that would make you disrespect their ages.
 Weren’t they the ones who cautioned us that ‘blowing air’ in public was tabia mbaya (bad manners)?
-But they just did it, and ad no apologies for it.
+But they just did it, and with no apologies for it.
 They probably started it even before we existed; even during those days when the flogging started.
-Worse was watching these ones point fingers at each and make faces.
+Worse was watching these naughty ones point fingers at each and make faces.

 “You did it,” one pompous lady was attacking a rather skinny man.
 “It’s obvious to tell from the way you are sitting!”
 She cursed.